jpseif/SnipIt/README.md

-# snipit
+# SnipIt
-AutoHotkey-based version of TextExpander.
+A AutoHotkey-based version of TextExpander.

 SETUP
 Copy the SnipIt.exe and the Input.ini file into a folder.